searls/todo_or_die/README.md

 So I did what any programmer would do in the face of an intractable social
-problem: I wrote code in the vain hope of solving things without needing to talk to anyone, and now this gem exists.
+problem: I wrote code in the vain hope of solving things without needing to talk to anyone.
+And now this gem exists.

 To use it, try replacing one of your TODO comments with something like this: